dhis2/dhis2-releases/releases/2.37/README.md

 Assuming the statements are successfully executed you will be able to try the upgrade again.

 ## SMS Codes
-During the upgrade process, the migration related to SMS codes might fail.
+During the upgrade process, the migration related to SMS codes might fail depending upon if database has invalid categoryoptioncomboid or not.
 The migration in question is named V2_37_46__Add_coc_fk_in_smscode.sql.
 If this occurs, you can resolve it using the SQL script provided below.
+More details can be found at https://dhis2.atlassian.net/browse/DHIS2-15169.

 After applying the script, retry the upgrade process.
 This should resolve the issue and allow the upgrade to complete successfully.